-THE CONTINENTAL WINE COMPANY, BIRCHIN LANE, COBNHILL.
+THE CONTINENTAL WINE COMPANY, BIRCHIN LANE, CORNHILL.

-Are enabled, by their connexion with the principal wine growers, to supply-every description of WINE of the finest qualities at prices for cash far below the average, including their
+Are enabled, by their connexion with the principal wine growers, to supply every description of WINE of the finest qualities at prices for each far below the average, including

 Alto Douro Ports, at 42s. per dozen.
 Genuine ditto, 34s. per dozen.
-Superior Pale or Gold Sherries, 80s. to 36s. per dozen.
+Superior Pale or Gold Sherries, 30s. to 86s. per dozen.
 Champagne, from 42s. to 72s.
 Claret, from 30s. to 84s.